 value is the only point still tbc.

 It is unlikely the Council will be able to help with funding any development as they have a £20m COVID related hole in the budget.
-It is important to keep Tim Ball in the loop/engaged about developments.
+It is important to keep ward councillors in the loop/engaged about developments.

 ACTION: Joy & Carole to have initial talk with Tim Ball about response to the Local Plan consultations, with view to further meeting on the redevelopment when we have more details.